Josh Cellars: History

 American vintner Joseph Carr, who grew up in Upstate New York, first began developing Josh Cellars in 2005 in collaboration with Sonoma-based winemaker Tom Larson.
 The company's name is a tribute to Joseph Carr's father Josh, who died in 1992 and was not a winemaker but rather a military veteran who also worked as a lumberjack and volunteer firefighter.
 Carr's mother first suggested the name; as Carr recounted, "although she was half joking when she said it, I loved the idea."

 The company launched their first wine, a Cabernet Sauvignon, in 2007, which Carr sold out of the back of his truck with his wife Dee.
-They have since expanded their repertoire to include 11 varietals as of 2023, including Chardonnay, rosé, and Pinot noir, as well as a reserve collection of barrel-aged wine.
+They have since expanded their repertoire to include 11 varieties as of 2023, including Chardonnay, rosé, and Pinot noir, as well as a reserve collection of barrel-aged wine.

 Wayne Donaldson joined Josh Cellars as head winemaker in 2009.
 Under his direction, several of the brand's varietals, including Cabernet Sauvignon, Sauvignon Blanc, and Merlot, have earned critical acclaim with 90+ point scores.
 His work also extends to the Josh Cellars Reserve portfolio, where both the North Coast and Paso Robles Cabernet Sauvignons have received similar accolades.

 In 2011, Josh Cellars was acquired by the beverage conglomerate Deutsch Family Wine & Spirits, who gained control of sales, marketing, and production, while Carr remained the owner and face of the company.
 Josh Cellars thrived under the ownership of Deutsch amid a rapid growth period for mid-range wines, with an increase in sales from 130,000 cases in 2012 to 980,000 cases in 2015.

 As of 2021, Josh Cellars produces wine in two Californian facilities in Paso Robles and Mendocino, a third facility in Oregon, and an additional facility in Italy where it produces two types of Prosecco.

 In 2024, their production facility in Mendocino, Ray's Station Winery, was issued a cease and desist order by California's North Coast Regional Water Quality Control Board, who cited local reports of "intense foul odors" coming from the facility.